 New Hire Documents

 When employees start a new job, it is customary for employers to provide a “new hire packet” of documents.
-This may include an employee handbook, although it does not have to.
-It will also typically include a welcome letter, copies of the completed and signed job application, the job description, government and tax forms, background check consent forms, benefits information, direct deposit enrollment forms, and others.
+This will typically include a welcome letter, copies of the completed and signed job application, the job description, government, and tax forms, background check consent forms, benefits information, direct deposit enrollment forms, as well as an employee handbook.

 These are some of the notices and policies that California employers must provide their employees.
 This is not an exhaustive list, and additional requirements will vary based on your specific industry, business size, and other factors.

-California employers are required to provide a notice to all employees that includes the following information:
+California employers are required to provide a notice to all employees, which the following information:

 - Allowances claimed as part of the minimum wage, for example for meal or lodging;